rjw1/mcollective-docs/reference/basic/gettingstarted.md

 ### ActiveMQ
-I've developed this against ActiveMQ.
-It should work against other Stomp servers but I suspect if you choose one without username and password support you might have problems, please let me know if that's the case and I'll refactor the code around that.
+We've developed this against ActiveMQ.
+It should work against other Stomp servers but we suspect if you choose one without username and password support you might have problems, please let us know if that's the case and we'll refactor the code around that.

-Full details on setting up and configuring ActiveMQ is out of scope for this, but you can follow these simple setup instructions for initial testing (make sure JDK is installed, see below for Debian specific issue regarding JDK):
+Full details on setting up and configuring ActiveMQ is out of scope for this introduction, but you can follow these simple setup instructions for initial testing (make sure a JDK is installed, see below for Debian specific issue regarding which JDK to install):

 #### Download and Install
  1. Download the ActiveMQ "binary" package (for Unix) from [ActiveMQ]